ni920/ni920/README.md

 ### Hi there 👋 my Name is Nico
 <br>

-- 🔭 I'm currently studying computer science in germany
+- 🔭 I'm a computer scientist from germany
 - 🌱 I’m currently learning CI/CD
 - 💬 Ask me about anything ...